Abu Simbel Temple: Home of the Legendary Sun Feast

 Constructing this temple convinced the people of Egypt that Ramses II was akin to a god.
 He had his name emblazoned on everything so that for years to come his memory and his name would live on forever.
 Building a temple to himself as a god would not have been accepted among the priest class in Thebes, which is why Abu Simbel was constructed 300 miles to the south for this purpose.

-As well as honoring himself, Ramses was also trying to intimidate the Nubians – Egypt’s neighbours as well as force his religion on them.
+As well as honoring himself, Ramses was also trying to intimidate the Nubians – Egypt’s neighbors as well as force his religion on them.
 He also meant the Abu Simbel temple to be a monument commemorating his victory at the battle of Kadesh.

 King Ramses II and Nefertari: The Small Temple for the Queen